Akil Baddoo Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.62 team ERA ranks 24th among all MLB pitching staffs.
+- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.54).

-- Phillies pitchers combine to rank 11th in baseball in home runs given up (62 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (63 total, 1.1 per game).

-- The righty last pitched on Wednesday against the New York Mets, when he tossed six innings, allowing four earned runs while giving up four hits.
+- The right-hander's last appearance came on Thursday against the New York Mets, when he tossed four innings, surrendering three earned runs while allowing two hits.

+- The 30-year-old has put up an ERA of 5.65, with 7.1 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.